 Dr. Mau is an affiliate of The Highlands Company, the publisher of the Highlands Ability Battery, the gold standard among assessment tools measuring individual abilities.

-Dr. Mau is author of Emotion: the Power of Change - A Science-Based Approach to Ericksonian Hypnosis.
+Dr. Mau is author of Emotion: the Power of Change - A Science-Based Approach to Ericksonian Hypnosis and A Different Reality: adventures in narrative therapy & a protocol to address anxiety disorders and insomnia.

-Watermark Hypnosis maintains an A+ rating from the Better Business Bureau.
+Watermark Counseling maintains an A+ rating from the Better Business Bureau.

 Hours: Dr. Mau is available by appointment only.
 Appointments are scheduled to start as early as 9:00 a.m. and as late as 7:00 p.m.
-Monday through Thursday, as well as Friday from morning through late afternoon.
+Monday through Friday.
 A free consultation is always available for those considering Dr. Mau's services.
 To schedule an appointment please contact us.

 A note about insurance: If your insurance policy covers psychotherapy it may help cover Dr. Mau's services.
 As warranted, Dr. Mau can provide you with a diagnosis and detailed receipt which can be submitted for reimbursement.
 Health Savings Accounts and Flexible Spending Accounts can also often be used.
 Check with your provider.